yicheng4/collabs-user-study-version/README.md

 ## Background
 The Pittsburgh animal shelter wants to develop a system to keep track of the different animals that they have.
 They are asking for you to develop a program that will let the staff collaboratively manage the animals.

 The application is a web page that allows clients to update the same state concurrently on different devices.
 We’d like to have a list of animals, each of which has different attributes.
 There are two kinds of animals – cats and dogs.
-Users should be able to add, remove, and edit individual animals.
+Users should be able to add and edit individual animals.
 The app does not allow users to add new kinds of animals.

 You have an HTML document and a sketch of how this might work in Typescript, but the part of the code that takes care of collaboration is not yet implemented.
-You must complete this program so that animals can be collaboratively added, removed, and edited.
+You must complete this program so that animals can be collaboratively added and edited.

 ## What to do
 For this task, you'll need to do the following:
 - Implement the collaboration functionality in the template provided.
 - Run the web page and ensure that different users can add/edit individual animals concurrently.

 To assist you in this task, we've provided you with simplified instructions for launching the app using the Collabs library.
-If you have any questions, please ask the researchers.
+If you have any questions, please ask researchers.
 ## Task

 The following instructions indicate the steps that need to be followed to complete the task: